gridbugs/chargrid/glutin/README.md

 fn main() {

-    // Use a builder to configure how text should be rendered let mut context = prototty_glutin::ContextBuilder::new_with_font(
+    // Use a builder to configure how text should be rendered.
+    // This assumes "Hack-Regular.ttf" is in your "src" directory. let mut context = prototty_glutin::ContextBuilder::new_with_font(
         include_bytes!("Hack-Regular.ttf"))
         .with_window_dimensions(320, 240)